 - Institute of Management Accountants (IMA): This professional U.S. organization raises awareness in management accounting and includes jobs in decision support, planning and control positions.
 With additional offices in Switzerland, UAE and China, and including more than 70,000 management accounting professionals, IMA certification and an ever-increasing collection of resources for management accounting industry support.

 - The Institute of Internal Auditors (IIA): When it comes to internal audits and enterprise risk management, the IIA serves as the guidance-setting body.
 Active in more than 195 countries, the IIA has more than 185,000 members across the country and around the world.
 The IIA’s primary mission is to provide “dynamic leadership” for anyone associated with the internal auditing profession.
 Through continuing education and research to improve internal auditing methods, shared experiences among members who serve as leaders and mentors, and promotion of the field itself, the IIA helps to continually improve the field for everyone, from the internal auditors to the clients.

 Each of these organizations brings its own unique professional philosophy, skills, mission and approach to the development of integrated guidance on internal control.

-With minor amendments in 1994 and 2013, Internal Control — Integrated Framework continues to serve as the benchmark for organizations trying to improve the outcomes of internal audits and the overall status of enterprise risk management.
-Now considered “institutional knowledge,” the report continues to provide a solid foundation for organizations to make improvements in the following areas:
+With minor amendments in 1994 and 2013, Internal Control — Integrated Framework served as the benchmark for organizations trying to improve the outcomes of internal audits and the overall status of enterprise risk management.
+Now considered “institutional knowledge,” the report provides a solid foundation for organizations to make improvements in the following areas: